robmoore-i/one-to-one/README.md

   mentioned above however, this is a chat program, and so I would guess that this use case doesn't demand support.
 The program is designed such that this would be easy to change anyway, so I don't think this is a big problem.

-#### Developed on a mac

-Pros:

-- This is the machine I have available to me at home, so using it is less effort than spinning up a VM or docker image for development.
-I am lazy, so this is an important factor.

-Cons:

-- This program is intended to run on Linux.
-- Not all OCaml libraries are cross-platform, so the fact that it works on Mac is no guarantee that it will work on Linux.